How Much Food Should I Feed My Dog?

 Dog Feeding Chart: How Much Food To Feed My Dog

-That being said, general feeding guidelines are often based on ideal weight.
+General feeding guidelines are often based on ideal weight.

-Protein requirements tend to be similar for all dogs and usually is around 1 gram of protein per pound of body weight per day.
+Protein requirements tend to be similar for all dogs and is usually around 1 gram of protein per pound of body weight per day.

 Keep in mind that exact nutritional needs will vary based on the factors above, but here are some general daily feeding guidelines for healthy, adult dogs.